borosorus/CygnusDAO-audit/README.md

 }
 ```

-Note however, that there exist one other way to mint shares in the Borrowing contract, `mintReservesPrivate()`.
+Note however, that there exist one special way to mint shares in the Borrowing contract: the `mintReservesPrivate()` function.

 An attacker could: